 Finding readers takes time.
 There are plenty of ways to do it.
 One is to read and comment on blogs that are similar to yours and also to read and comment on blogs that are not similar.
 I know that sounds contradictory, but you have numerous interests, why wouldn’t your readers?
 You want to find people who are coming to you for a variety of reasons—might also help you to develop a better sense of which direction to go into.
 When I started my blog, I was only posting about trying new things, but then I created some posts about creativity and I found that my readership of those posts was higher than the others.
 This added a new dimension to my blog.

 Another way to find your community is to look for Facebook groups.
 There are plenty out there, you just have to search for them.
-I highly recommend the following communities:
+Here are some that I belong to.

-Midlife Bloggers Association is a group created by Kimberly Montgomery and it’s just what it sounds like.
+Midlife Bloggers Association is just what it sounds like.
 A group for midlife bloggers that is dedicated to supporting these bloggers grow.

-As for email, there are many programs out there.
-I use Mad Mimi for a couple of reasons.
-First, I’m a sucker for the name but second, because it’s free to use up to 100 contacts.
-So if you’re building your blog slowly, you don’t want to pay out monthly fees for emails that you’re only sending to 25 or 50 people and then there are step levels from there (500, 1000 etc.)
+Email there are many programs out there.
+I use MailerLite which is free to use up to 1000 contacts.
+So if you’re building your blog slowly, you don’t want to pay out monthly fees for emails that you’re only sending to 25 or 50 people.
+MailerLite offers templates to create your emails, you can drop in your logo to keep everything branded.

 Let’s Get Social Together

 This can get complicated.
 There is so much to go over.
 The big thing to take away from here is to find the 2 to 3 platforms that you’re going to rock.
-If you’re into Twitter and StumbleUpon and Facebook, then use them like crazy.
+If you’re into Twitter and Instagram and Facebook, then use them like crazy.
 If you like Pinterest the best, then rock it out.
 Unless blogging is all you ever do, it’s not possible to be truly active in all forms of social media.
 Especially considering how quickly new types come along each day.
 Pick what interests you and then rock it like crazy.
+This is important because algorithms change on a regular basis with these platforms.
+The more active you are the better your chances of being seen by your readers.
 The below order is of importance to me.
 If you click the links below, you’ll be taken to my pages on these platforms.
 Please feel free to follow.

-Pinterest – Pinterest is the scrapbook of the internet and I mean that it a good way.
+Pinterest – Pinterest is the scrapbook of the internet and I mean that it in a good way.
 Want to curate images for your decorating project or recipes?
 Go to Pinterest.
-Want to create a travel bucket list, find great blog posts or pick your next outfit?
+Want to create a travel bucket list, find great blog posts, or pick your next outfit?
 Same place.
-And if you’re wondering how to go about getting the best use out of Pinterest, then look no further than Pintastic the free (for a limited time) course from Elena Peters.
-And, if you’re feeling unsure about creating the best images for your pins, then look to Katie Paul and her Pinterest Content Creation services.
+Pinterest is also the place where you will entice potential readers to click over to your blog.
+Follow me on Pinterest.

-Monetizing & Side Hustles or How to Make Some Dollar Bills
+Monetizing, Affiliates, & Side Hustles or How to Make Some Dollar Bills (y’all)

 Amazon Affiliates.
 This is another way to earn money.
 There are many ways to use your affiliation with Amazon.
 You can create ads within your content.
 You can link out to something for sale on Amazon, etc. An example would be doing a book review on your blog and then having an Amazon Affiliate link to the book.
 If a reader clicks on it and buys the book, you earn a small commission.